BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Before the company implemented intelligent, real-time traffic routing via AIOps, it overprovisioned its IT infrastructure, which spans an on-premises environment and the Microsoft Azure public cloud.
 Even then, the IT team ran the risk of users competing for resources.

 Paychex uses Cisco's AppDynamics application performance management platform to gain insight into the type and size of transactions its customers perform.
-Custom-built machine learning models consume the data and work alongside customized automation and an F5 load balancer to dynamically route customers to the appropriate set of compute and memory resources.
+Custom-built machine learning models consume the data and work alongside customized automation and an F5 load balancer to dynamically route customers to the appropriate set of compute and resources.

 "[Our infrastructure] looks homogenous, and we manage it in a homogenous way, but it's aware of who the customer is and responds that way when they're in the system doing work," Wilson said.